madhukiranreddyamr-hue/task6_report_service/README.md

 - Modular repository structure

 ## Technologies Used
-- Python
-- Flask
+- Project using Python, Flask and MySQL database.
+Includes CRUD operations and microservice structure.

 ## How to Run
 pip install -r requirements.txt python app.py
-Project using Python, Flask and MySQL database.
-Includes CRUD operations and microservice structure.